-Perform 1 set of 10 reps in a smooth controlled movement, holding the end position for a second.
+Perform one set of 10 reps in a smooth, controlled movement, holding the end position for a second.

 Kneel down with one knee down and one knee bent.
-Tighten up the abdominal area, glutes and hamstrings and then bring the hips forward in order to stretch out the hip flexor.
+Tighten up the abdominal area, glutes and hamstrings and then bring the hips forward to stretch out the hip flexor.

 90-90 Hip Flexor Stretch

-Perform 1 set of 2 reps on each side, alternating back and forth holding the end position for 20 seconds with light intensity.
+Perform one set of 2 reps on each side, alternating back and forth, holding the end position for 20 seconds with light intensity.

-Lie on your back.
-Bring knee to chest.
+Lie on your back and bring knee to chest.
 We are working on the deep hip flexion.
-Poor hip mobility and movement leads to back pain when squatting.
+Poor hip mobility and movement lead to back pain when squatting.

 We are stretching the hip, the outer part of the muscles around the hips, hamstrings and glutes.
-Perform 1 set of 5 reps on each side holding the end position for 20 seconds with light intensity.
+Perform one set of 5 reps on each side, holding the end position for 20 seconds with light intensity.

 Deep Squat with Weights

-Perform 1 set of 2 or 3 reps, holding the end position for 20 seconds with light intensity.
+Perform one set of 2 or 3 reps, holding the end position for 20 seconds with light intensity.

-Most people worsen their back pain by placing the weight on their back when performing the back squat, as this exercise tends to be more forward trunk flexion.
+Most people worsen their back pain by placing the weight on their back when performing the back squat as this exercise tends to be more forward trunk flexion.
 Forward trunk flexion leads to more back pain.
-Thus, do a front squat instead of a back squat.
+Therefore, do a front squat instead of a back squat.

-Give these 5 exercises a go for back pain relief especially when you are squatting.
+Give these six exercises a go for back pain relief, especially when you are squatting.